 All Alaskan cruise itineraries include at least one sea day, sometimes two.
 Spend the day on a deck using binoculars to catch glimpses of light houses, bald eagles or fishing boats at work.

 Sailing in the Inside Passage is unique since glaciation made deep channel between the mountains.
 The deep waters allow for deep-draft vessels to sail close to the mountains.
-You really can almost see into the windows of the lighthouses.
+You can almost see into the windows of the lighthouses.

 A bonus for first time cruisers, the waters of the Inside Passage are relatively calm compared to open ocean cruising.